Iterative schemes for surfactant transport in porous media: Numerical examples

 \subsection{Example 2B: well in variably saturated porous media}

-\paragraph{} Our last numerical example is obtained by changing the initial condition for pressure in the example 2A.
+\paragraph{} This fourth numerical example is obtained by changing the initial condition for pressure in the example 2A.
 We use the same $p^0$ as in example 1B.
 The profiles of pressure and concentration at the beginning and end of the simulation, i.e. at $T=1$ hour, are presented in Fig. \ref{itwellvarsat}.
 We can observe smaller changes, compared to the previous example, due to a smaller time interval (1 hour versus 1 day).

 In Fig. \ref{itwellvarsat} we present the total number of iterations for the different schemes applied to example 2B.
 Similar to the example 1B, due to the degeneracy of the Richards equation, many of the considered schemes show convergence problems.
 In the Tables \ref{tab:2.1dx},\ref{tab:2.1dt} we study the convergence of the schemes and the condition number of the associated linear systems.
-The results are very similar with the previous examples, with the $L$-scheme based solvers being the most robust one for all the cases and with the alternate method being faster than the classical splitting schemes.
+The results are very similar with the previous examples, with the L-scheme based solvers being the most robust one for all the cases and with the alternate method being faster than the classical splitting schemes.